Actions of automorphism groups of free groups on spaces of Jacobi diagrams. I: Abstract

 \section{Abstract}

-We study a filtered vector space $A_d(n)$ over a field $\K$ of characteristic $0$, which consists of Jacobi diagrams of degree $d$ on $n$ oriented arcs for each $n,d\geq 0$.
-We consider an action of the automorphism group $\Aut(F_n)$ of the free group $F_n$ of rank $n$ on the space $A_d(n)$, which is induced by an action of handlebody groups on bottom tangles.
-The action of $\Aut(F_n)$ on $A_d(n)$ induces an action of the general linear group $\GL(n,\K)$ on the associated graded vector space of $A_d(n)$, which is regarded as the vector space $B_d(n)$ consisting of open Jacobi diagrams.
-Moreover, the $\Aut(F_n)$-action on $A_d(n)$ induces an action on $B_d(n)$ of the associated graded Lie algebra $\gr(\IA(n))$ of the IA-automorphism group $\IA(n)$ of $F_n$ with respect to its lower central series.
-We use an irreducible decomposition of $B_d(n)$ and computation of the $\gr(\IA(n))$-action on $B_d(n)$ to study the $\Aut(F_n)$-module structure of $A_d(n)$.
+We consider an action of the automorphism group $\Aut(F_n)$ of the free group $F_n$ of rank $n$ on the filtered vector space $A_d(n)$ of Jacobi diagrams of degree $d$ on $n$ oriented arcs.
+This action induces on the associated graded vector space of $A_d(n)$, which is identified with the space $B_d(n)$ of open Jacobi diagrams, an action of the general linear group $\GL(n,\Z)$ and an action of the graded Lie algebra of the IA-automorphism group of $F_n$ associated with its lower central series.
+We use these actions on $B_d(n)$ to study the $\Aut(F_n)$-module structure of $A_d(n)$.
 In particular, we consider the case where $d=2$ in detail and give an indecomposable decomposition of $A_2(n)$.
-We also consider a functor $A_d$, which includes the $\Aut(F_n)$-module structure of $A_d(n)$ for all $n$.
+We also construct a polynomial functor $A_d$ of degree $2d$ from the opposite category of the category of finitely generated free groups to the category of filtered vector spaces, which includes the $\Aut(F_n)$-module structure of $A_d(n)$ for all $n\ge 0$.